-c) Objectives for Retaining

-The purpose of retaining a child affords him/her a second chance for a successful experience that will stimulate good work in the future.
-The following objectives will be concentrated on during the second year in order to provide a successful experience:

-- 1. Provide the child with an opportunity to achieve an adequate working knowledge of material at his/her grade level in order that he/she may deal more successfully with what he/she must face at the next level. - a.
-Non-grade remedial reading program with the reading specialist. - b.
+- a) Objectives for Retaining - The purpose of retaining a child is to provide the child with a second chance for a successful educational experience that, hopefully, will assist the child in their efforts to achieve future academic success.
+The following retention objectives will become the focus of the child's instruction during his her second year at the same grade level: - Unless there are extraordinary circumstances, as documented and reviewed by the principal, a child will only be retained once in grades PreK through 6. - 2.
+Provide the child with an opportunity to achieve an adequate working knowledge of material at his/her grade level in order that he/she may deal more successfully with what he/she must face at the next level. - a.
+Non-graded remedial reading program with the reading specialist. - b.
 A tutoring program conducted by students in the higher elementary grades. - c.
-Volunteer parent tutoring programs. - d.
-Early use of speech therapist. - 2.
-To provide the child with a sound emotional and social adjustment through the enjoyment of a wide range of successful experiences in social and academic achievements. - a.
-Counseling with staff. - b.
-Testing programs that will indicate progress at regular intervals. - c.
-Special non-graded Art program and/or Family Consumer Science programs not graded.
+Volunteer parent tutoring programs. - Early use of speech therapist. - To provide the child with a sound emotional and social adjustment through the enjoyment of a wide range of successful experiences in social and academic achievements. - a.
+Counseling with appropriate staff. - Testing programs that will indicate progress at regular intervals. - c.
+Special non-graded Art program and/or Family Consumer Science programs - b) The following considerations will be taken into account in evaluating children for possible retention by the evaluating team: - 1.
+Insufficient individual growth - a.
+Has the child made sufficient effort to contribute toward his/her own learning? - b.
+Has the child accepted personal responsibilities for his/her grade level? - c.
+Is the child socially mature enough to work and play with his/her peers? - 2.
+Academic Achievements the child will be evaluated in accordance with his/her performance level. - a.
+Has the child made a reasonable amount of progress in reading and math? - b.
+Can the child follow directions with a reasonable amount of accuracy for their grade level. - c.
+Can the child be depended on to follow through on a task?